protocol/launchpad/content/en/curriculum/ipfs/overview-of-ipfs/index.md

 ---
 title: "Overview of How IPFS Works"
-description: "A Deeper Dive Into How IPFS Works"
+description: "A start-to-finish description of How IPFS Works"
 draft: false
 menu:
     curriculum: